Services

 scenario planning.

-social value analysis.
+social value analysisimpact assessment frameworks.

 socio-economic research, analysis & strategy – cultural industries, mixed use, ground floor activation.